awslabs/amazon-quicksight-embedding-sdk/README.md

 #### FooterPaddingEnabled element (optional)
 The `footerPaddingEnabled` element adds 22 pixels of space at the bottom of the layout.
 For example, you can set this to `true` if the "Powered by QuickSight" footer blocks part of your visual.
 The default value is `false`.

+#### PrintDisabled element (optional)
+The `printDisabled` element can be used to enable or disable print option for dashboard embedding.
+The default value is `false`.
+However, the navbar and print option wont be shown anyways, if both undoRedo and reset options are disabled.

 ### Step 3: Create the QuickSight session object